What does the Shinola Guarantee cover?

 - We advise having your timepiece serviced every 18-24 months to ensure long use and trouble-free operation.

-Your timepiece is a complex integration of parts and components brought together by skilled craftsmen.
+Your timepiece is a complex integration of parts and components brought together by skilled craftspeople.
 There are certain actions or environmental sitations that may damage or impede your timepiece's ability to perform optimally.

 It is important to avoid the following conditions: extreme heat or cold, as well as prolonged periods of exposure to direct sunlight, exposure to wet conditions that exceed your timepiece’s water rating.
 (See caseback and chart).